michaelrbock/notes/books/designing-data-intensive-applications-part-1.md

 * Many data warehouses use a *star schema* (or *dimensional modeling*).
     * At the center of the schema is the *fact table*, usually as individual events.
-    * Columns in fact table include attributes of event and foreign key refernces to other table, called *dimensional tables*.
+    * Columns in fact table include attributes of event and foreign key references to other table, called *dimensional tables*.
     * Example: purchases in fact table; dates, product info, customer info in dimensional tables.
 * *Snowflake schema*: dimensions are further broken down into subdimensions.
-    * Example: Prodcut dimensional table has foreign keys to brand and category tables.
+    * Example: Product dimensional table has foreign keys to brand and category tables.
     * More normalized but more complicated to work with.
 * Data warehouse tables are usually very wide.